Pankration: Modern pankration

 Soccer kicks, hammer fists, elbow strikes to the head, body slams, leglocks, spine locks and any kind of striking while groundfighting are banned in both styles.
 Targeting any of the following areas of the body is also disallowed: neck, back of the head, throat, knees, elbows, joints, kidneys, groin and along the spine.
 Fighters wear protective gear (MMA gloves, shin pads, headgear) and fight on a standard wrestling mat.

+In May 2025, United World Wrestling (UWW) announced a restructuring of its Grappling, Pankration, and Amateur MMA programs.
+Under the new structure, Pankration was designated primarily for competitors in the U15 and U17 age categories, while Amateur MMA became the discipline for U20 and senior athletes.
+The restructuring was accompanied by a revised rules framework, including three three-minute rounds and the adoption of the 10-point must scoring system.
+The change was introduced in conjunction with a revised ruleset and the creation of UWW's first Senior Amateur MMA World Championships, held in Novi Sad, Serbia, in October 2025.
+The 2025 Pankration World Championships in Loutraki, Greece, were consequently restricted to U15 and U17 competitors.
+UWW's Amateur MMA rules describe the discipline as being rooted in ancient Pankration and as an attempt to reconnect modern mixed martial arts with its ancient Olympic heritage.